 Christ Revealing Church, has projects to embark on that need both physical commitment and your sacrificial giving e.g.

-1. Planting of Christ Revealing Church (Abuja City, and other Centres).
+1. Planting of Christ Revealing Church Centers in other Locations.
 This will cost some good morning to rent a place and purchase the equipment

 2. Epignosis Radio Ministry : a daily radio ministry( week days).